SolarDrew/skill-picard/README.md

        - message.channels
        - message.groups (if you want to bridge private channels)

-5. Skip this step if you do not want to bridge files.
-   Click on `OAuth & Permissions` and add the following scopes:
+5. Click on `OAuth & Permissions` and add the following scopes:

    - files:read
    - files:write:user